ConnorMcShane/bird-classifier-app/README.md

 ## Docker
 You can also run the Bird Classifier App in a Docker container.
 A Dockerfile is provided for easy containerization.
-1. Build the Docker image:
+1. Build and run the Docker image in a container with docker-compose:
     ```bash
-    docker build -t bird-classifier-app .
+    docker-compose up -d
     ```
-2. Run the Docker container:
+This will run the container in detached mode.

+2. To stop the container, use the following command:
     ```bash
-    docker run --name birdclassifier -p 8000:8000 --gpus=all -v {pwd}/:/app/ bird_classifier
+    docker-compose down
     ```
-    make sure to replace {pwd} with the absolute path to the bird-classifier-app directory.

 note that the wandb loggin has not been tested inside the docker container so please disable it in the config if running inside docker.